-Postnatal mental health consultations are not working well for everyone.
+6-8 week postnatal consultations are not working well for everyone.

-Although six-week postnatal checks were introduced following our 2019 report, this survey has shown that many women are not getting the support they need.
+Although the six-eight week postnatal consultation was introduced following our 2019 report, this survey has shown that many women are not getting the support they need.

 Only one in five respondents were satisfied with the time their GP spent talking to them about their mental health.
 Neither ICBs nor NHS Trusts consistently monitor whether the postnatal consultations are taking place.
 GPs are not always aware of best practice guidance on making these consultations meaningful.